pokt-network/organization/milestones/1-08-01-2021/network_fix/certification/certification.md

 **Justification Statement**

-After the `gateway-proxy` was uptaded, a check was run using a pod in the `mainnet` namespace.
-The results were satisfactory after the amount of inbound peers went from 0 to 50, which is the maximun allowed and PNI's nodes were in the list of peers of the tested nodes.
+After the `gateway-proxy` service was uptaded with the missing ports, checks were run using a pod in the `mainnet` namespace.
+The results were satisfactory after the amount of inbound peers went from 0 to 50, which is the maximun allowed and PNI nodes were present in the peers list.

 ### Tools Required
 **Tool 1**